 The Silk that I received is a different colour from that which is displayed on your website

 Silk, especially shot silk and silk brocades, is difficult to photograph as often the colour appears to change when the light falls on it from different angles.
 That is part of the beauty of silk!
-Also, the same photograph will look different on different computer screens due to the technology used, the screen settings and the age of the monitor.
+Also, the same photograph will look different on different screens, be they computer, tablet or phone, due to the technology used, the screen settings and the age of the device.
 If the silk that you received is totally wrong for you requirements please return it to us uncut, and in its original packaging, and we will replace it with something more suitable or refund the cost of the silk.
 (See our Returns Policy.)

 If it is important that you match an exact shade please send us a snippet, or a colour sample for us to match.
 We can also supply samples of the various silks in a particular colour range.